snarflakes/PiEthereumWallet/README.md

 If you are running the Pi headless, connect to your Raspberry Pi using ssh.

+**I had to deactivate the included infura API as it was being spammed.
+Please generate your own free infura API number via the infura or alchemy websites and replace it in all the config.json file code.
+While you are at it, generate your own etherscan API, and polygon scan API, and any other L2 blockchain explorer API and replace those in the code.

 Install & Run
 Copy the files from this repository onto the Pi, or clone using: